Bedrock-OSS/regolith/docs/_pages/docs/content/installing-filters.md

 ### Updating your Filters

 If you want to update the version of the filter used in your project, you can use the `regolith install` command again.
 By default, the `install` command is not allowed to update existing filters, but you can use the `--force` flag to change this behavior.
-The flag must be used directly after the `install` command.
+The flag must be used after the `install` arguments.

 ```
-regolith install --force name_ninja
+regolith install name_ninja --force
 ```

 Alternatively, you can modify the `version` field in `config.json` and run `regolith install-all`.
 Regolith install-all is useful for working in a team, when other team members may have to update or add filters to the project.